-- · fall into any of the following categories: - (a) transactions carried out through agreements where the borrower's obligations largely exceed those of its counterparty; - (b) if the total prepayments of non-matured debts are verified; or - (c) all mortgages or guarantees granted over assets of the borrower after the cessation of payments date for securing pre-existing debts of the insolvent entity; or - are gratuitous acts done a maximum of six months prior to the date of cessation of payments declared by the Andorran judge.
+- They fall into any of the following categories: - (a) transactions carried out through agreements where the borrower's obligations largely exceed those of its counterparty; - (b) transactions in which the total prepayments of non-matured debts are verified; or - (c) all mortgages or guarantees granted over assets of the borrower after the cessation of payments date for securing pre-existing debts of the insolvent entity. - They are gratuitous acts done a maximum of six months prior to the date of cessation of payments declared by the Andorran judge.